lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ### Extra notes: LSDj Version Overclock differences:

+Guide is being written while using LSDj 8.9.3 which may differ from future versions in some way, so I recommend to take a look at the changelog to see if there hasnt been any major changes!
-This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

-This guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use.
-Any version below that won't perform well.
+Software Overclock technique works with all LSDj versions from 2.6.0 (included) all the way up to the latest one available.
+That said, this guide is written based on optimisations found in v8 and above allowing for comfortable and stable use - This means that any version below v8 won't perform well.

 ##### Pre-8.8.0 - ADSR Tempo Related Drift

-While using version 8 I noticed that the ADSR envelope tends to not be consistent, and "drifts" in relation to the engine's tempo.
+While using version 8.7.7 I noticed that the ADSR envelope tends to not be consistent - while it was sounding mostly correctly, on some chains like hihats or short pulse instruments placed one by one in a row, Lenght of each ADSR instrument "drifts" in relation to the engine's tempo.

 ```
 To reproduce on LSDj (8.7.7):